root-project/root/docbook/users-guide/Trees.md

 because they are "end" branches with only one leaf.
 To histogram a leaf, we can simply double click on it in the browser.
 This is how the tree `t1` looks in the Tree Viewer.
 Here we can add a cut and add other operations for histogramming the leaves.
-See “The Tree Viewer”.
+See "The Tree Viewer".
 For example, we can plot a two dimensional histogram.

 ![The tree viewer](pictures/030000FE.png)